PaperFoxPaperFox

 Each edit creates a new version.
 Previous versions are preserved in the Version History on the submission detail page.

-When you're revising a paper in a post-submission phase (for example, Camera Ready, Final Version, or whatever your chairs named it), PaperFox checks whether you actually uploaded a new file.
-If your submission file is still the same one from the previous version, you'll see a confirmation before the revision is saved.
+2. PaperFox checks that you actually uploaded a new file.
+If your submission file is still the one from the previous version when you click "Save Revision", you'll see this confirmation dialog:

 Confirmation dialog: Submission file hasn't changed since version N — are you sure you want to save without uploading a new file?